isomerpages/moe-montfortsec/_curriculum/Academic Development/Aesthetics | Craft & Technology.md

 <p>The Lower Secondary Art Programme provides students with an exciting introduction
 to art making.
-Through a variety of hands-on lessons, students will develop foundational skills in Still Life Drawing, Figure Sketching, Mixed Media, Digital Drawing, Dital Photography, and Visual Art Appreciation.</p>
+Through a variety of hands-on lessons, students will develop foundational skills in Still Life Drawing, Figure Sketching, Mixed Media, Digital Drawing, Digital Photography, and Visual Art Appreciation.</p>
 <p>&nbsp;</p>
 <p>Beyond technical proficiency, the programme aims to nurture students’
 ability to observe, interpret, and appreciate aesthetic values found in both nature and their daily surroundings.</p>
 <p>&nbsp;</p>
 <p>Learning in Art extends beyond the classroom.
 Students participate in
-learning journeys to art galleries, attend performances and art related events, giving them authentic exposure to Singapore’s vibrant arts scene.
+learning journeys to art galleries, and attend performances and art related events, giving them authentic exposure to Singapore’s vibrant arts scene.
 These experiences foster a holistic understanding and appreciation of the arts and aesthetics, inspiring students to make meaningful connections